Make Your Own DIY Ambisonic Soundfield Type Microphone

 A three-dimensional surround sound Ambisonic recording can be captured using a tetrahedrally arranged quartet of cardioid pattern microphone capsules connected to some simple circuitry to convert the outputs to a standard B-format signal.
 B-format signals represent a 3D soundfield with four signals; X,Y and Z representing three orthogonal figure of eight patterns and an omnidirectional W reference signal.
 The commercially available product is very "high-end" in both quality and price.
 This article describes a lower quality but much cheaper version for experimentation.
 For more info, try a search for ambisonics; There is a good page at the university of York.

 UHJ in this instance is a stereo compatible phase matrixed method of cramming horizontal surround only B-format W, X and Y signals into 2 stereo channels.
-This can be decoded back into B-format W, X and Y for playback into a B-format to speaker feed decoder.
+This can be decoded back into B'-format W', X' and Y' for playback into a B-format to speaker feed decoder.
+There is a distinction between B and B', where B' still contains some phase-amplitude information, but decodes to speaker feeds correctly using the usual amplitude matrix.

 Cardioid Pattern Microphone Capsules